SAP-samples/vscode-abap-cds/README.md

 ## Known issues

-The highlighting grammar is a very simplified version of the CDS language structure.
+The highlighting grammar is a very simplified version of the ABAP CDS language structure.
 Therefore, some names which are identical to keywords can get keyword higlighting, because the grammar cannot tell them apart.

 ## How to obtain support